The Devil is Calling …

 … and he will get the ones that he has called sooner or later.
 Father Mano Urian knows this all too well—after all, he is familiar with the forces operating between heaven and hell.

 Since the demise of the village priest, things have been very strange in Ursprung, a community of sixty-nine souls in the Dunkelsteiner Forest.
-It’s not just the burning barns and howling wolves that are shaking up the well-guarded uniformity of Lower Austrian rural life.
+It’s not just the burning barns and howling wolves that are shaking up the well-guarded uniformity of the rural life.
 Some are convinced that the devil himself is at work here.
 And what’s more, Mano Urian, the new priest, has a strange understanding of the salvation of his flock.
 Thus, duty, morality and tradition deteriorate relentlessly—while new temptations appear on every corner.
 With razor-sharp irony, the iconic cabaret artist Joesi Prokopetz traces human abysses, putting time-honored values and traditions to the test in a delightfully offbeat way.

 A wickedly good crime novel by one of Austria’s most popular cabaret artists—sharp, witty and full of black humor.